+This Code of Business Ethics replaces the Wolters Kluwer Business Principles of September 2017.
 In case of any conflict between this document and any applicable local laws or regulations, such applicable local laws or regulations will prevail.
 The Code of Business Ethics does not alter the terms and conditions of your employment.
-The Code of Business Ethics has been approved and adopted by the Executive Board of Wolters Kluwer N.V. and applies company wide, subject to local applicable laws.
-The Executive Board may amend, supplement or terminate this Code of Business Ethics at any time at its sole discretion, subject to compliance with applicable law.
+The Code of Business Ethics has been approved and adopted by the Executive Board of Wolters Kluwer N.V. and will be implemented company wide, subject to local applicable law and consents that must be observed.
+The Executive Board may resolve to amend, revise, discontinue, or terminate this Code of Business Ethics at any time at its sole discretion, subject to applicable law.
 The Ethics & Compliance Committee will annually review this Code of Business Ethics and assess whether any adjustments need to be made.
 The Ethics & Compliance Committee is authorized to approve non-material adjustments to this Code of Business Ethics.
-The most up to date version of the Code of Business Ethics will be available on Wolters Kluwer's intranet portal and www.wolterskluwer.com.
+The most up to date version of the Code of Business Ethics will be available on Wolters Kluwer's intranet portal.

-© 2025 Wolters Kluwer N.V. and/or its affiliates.
+© 2021 Wolters Kluwer N.V. and/or its affiliates.
 All rights reserved.